myway0101/SAC/README.md

        for Table 2, please change time_samples (line 22 in SAC.m) to 2048 for 1/2 samples, 1024 for 1/4 samples

        for Table 3, please select corresponding classification dataset (line 92~95 in SAC.m)

+       To choose 'FISTA' L1 minimization (default is Homotopy), change L = 2 (line 107 in SAC.m)

 SAC_multi_class.m : code for multi-class SAC used in Table 4